haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 {% endhighlight %}

 Starting the pool is fairly simple and `ManagedProcess` has some utilities to help.
+The `start` function takes an _initialising_ thunk, which must generate the initial state and per-call timeout setting, and the process definition which we've already encountered.

 {% highlight haskell %}
 simplePool :: forall a .
 (Serializable a)